+CHICAGO -- Center Store, sometimes overlooked when it comes to methods of bringing a store business, may be on its way to attracting consumers through a new retailing concept that plays on people's emotions.
 Retailers using the concept of "emotional retailing" are generating a minimum of 30% in additional sales, said Chris Ohlinger, president of Service Industry Research Systems, Highland Heights, Ky., speaking at the Food Marketing Institute convention here.
 He said the Center Store ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account